• home

 Location : Kratie/Cycling in Koh Trong

-This morning, you’ll leave early and make tracks for Kratie.
+This morning, you’ll leave early to make tracks for Kratie.
 On the way, pass through Skuon – a small town known for its unusual delicacy of tasty spiders.
-Try one if you’re game!
-Onwards to the town of Kratie on the banks of the Mekong.
+You can try one if you’re game!
+Carry on to the town of Kratie, which sits on the banks of the Mekong.
 Board a local boat from Kratie waterfront to Koh Trong for your homestay – approximately 280 families call this 6 km island home.
-The island is famous for growing the citrus fruit pomelo – some of the best in Cambodia – as well as rice and other agricultural products.
+The island is famous for growing the citrus fruit pomelo, some of the best in Cambodia, as well as rice and other agricultural products.
 Your homestay is a wonderful opportunity to immerse yourself in everyday Cambodian life, and this evening you'll enjoy a traditional Khmer dinner.
-With hammocks strung up beneath the house, this is an ideal place to unwind.
+With hammocks strung up beneath the house, this is a great place to unwind.
 Take a leisurely cycle around the island’s perimeter through traditional Khmer villages, fruit orchards and rice fields, observing the daily rituals and routines of traditional village life.

 Day :4